themantho/brainageR/README.md

 1. Configure the BIDS config file based on the MRI acquisition protocol for your dataset.
 At a minimum, the config figure should convert the anat T1w image to BIDS.
 2. Specify your username in 'submit_dcm2bids.sh'.
-3. Follow Step 4 for creating a subject ID file, but create the file based on the IDs in your DICOM directory instead of the BIDS directory
+3. Create the subject ID file for BIDS conversion.

 ### Create a subject ID file for BIDS conversion